ParallelMaths/parallel/pages/8-18-freezing-sports.md

 ## 2. Flipping pancakes

-I realise that Shrove Tuesday has come and gone, but I wrote this Parallelogram on Pancake Day, so I was reminded of this video about the maths of pancake flipping.
+I realise that Shrove Tuesday is still a little while away, but I wrote this Parallelogram on Pancake Day last year, and I was reminded of this video about the maths of pancake flipping.
 It mentions a friend of mine, David X. Cohen, who is one of the gods of pancake flipping maths.
 He is probably better known, however, as one of the writers on The Simpsons and one of the driving forces behind Futurama.
 A lot of mathematicians write for these two shows, and I will return to them in future Parallelograms.

 In the meantime, watch the video and answer the three questions that follow.
 In fact, perhaps look at the questions first, so you can listen out for the answers when you watch the video.